xydesu/Vault2.0/README.md

   - `%vault_balance_<player>%`
   - `%vault_balance_formatted_<player>%`

-## Compatibility Notes
-- Some plugins hard-check for a plugin named exactly `Vault`.
-Using the name "Vault 2.0" might fail those checks even though the `Economy` service is available.
-If you need full compatibility with such plugins, keep `name: Vault` and only bump `version: 2.0.0`.
-- This plugin provides economy only (no permissions or chat).

 ## LuckPerms
 - Uses Bukkit's standard permissions API, so LuckPerms works out of the box.
 - Default permission nodes: